secure-foundations/riptide-verification/README.md

 1. Download the suitable Docker image for your machine.
 2. Follow this guide to install Docker in your system: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
 We have tested on Docker version 20.10.24.
-3. Load the image by `docker image load <docker image>`, which should add a new image tagged `flowcert` to your Docker environment.
+3. Load the image by `docker load --input flowcert-<arm64/x86_64>.tar.gz`, which should add a new image tagged `flowcert` to your Docker environment.
 4. Run the image by `docker run -it flowcert`.

 # Step-by-Step Instructions

 There are two claims in the paper to be verified in this artifact:

-1. Section 5.1 is formalized in Verus.
+1. Section 5.1: formalization in Verus.
-2. Evaluation results and the bugs found.
+2. Section 6: evaluation results.

-### Formalization of Section 5.1
+### [Section 5.1] Formalization

 You can run `cd /build/flowcert/confluence && verus main.rs --rlimit 50` to verify the proofs of results in Section 5.1.
 This will take roughtly 20 seconds to finish.